EricMFink/PRcasebook/_pages/Part2.md

 Why did the court hold that payment was improper?

-What should the insurance company have done? <ol start="4" type="1">
+What should the insurance company have done?

 Would the court have found the checks to be valid if the attorney had signed them rather than typing the client’s name on the endorsement line?